Get insider access

 Sony INZONE Buds Truly Wireless

 If you primarily want Bluetooth earbuds with a wireless dongle, the ASUS ROG Cetra True Wireless SpeedNova are better for most people.
 The Sony INZONE Buds Truly Wireless are hampered by their limited Bluetooth connectivity, only supporting LE Audio via the LC3 codec, which not every device can use.
-However, you can use their USB-C dongle for a low latency connection.
+However, you can use their USB-C dongle for a low-latency connection.
 The ASUS support a greater variety of devices with a wider net of standard Bluetooth codecs and a wireless dongle.
 The Sony are more geared towards PC and console gaming with dedicated support and EQ and a more advanced virtual surround sound.
-However, they lack a phone app.
-The ASUS have more software coverage with both PC and phone apps, but the surround sound isn't as impressive.
-Their noise isolation in common scenarios is a bit more effective, but their battery life isn't as long as the Sony.
+Their sound profile is more balanced, too.
+The ASUS have slightly more effective noise isolation in common scenarios, but their battery life isn't as long as the Sony.

 Sony PULSE Explore Truly Wireless

 The ASUS ROG Cetra True Wireless SpeedNova are more versatile than the Sony PULSE Explore Truly Wireless thanks to their ANC capabilities and longer battery life.
 Both have low latency when connected via the wireless USB dongle and high latency over Bluetooth.
-The Sony have a more accurate sound profile, but you can only adjust their settings like EQ and sidetone through the PlayStation 5, whereas the ASUS have mobile and PC app support.
+The Sony have a more balanced sound profile compared to the very bassy and piercing ASUS sound, but you can only adjust their settings like EQ and sidetone through the PlayStation 5, whereas the ASUS have mobile and PC app support.
 On the other hand, the Sony have limited controls, though the dedicated rocker buttons for volume are nice during games, while the ASUS annoyingly require four taps just to change the volume level.

 EPOS GTW 270 Hybrid Truly Wireless